Skip to main content Skip to local navigation

 • $425 for a dedicated 90-minute workshop on the Scalar or CollectionBuilder platforms for the researcher’s project team.

 Knowledge mobilization for research may include the creation of audio, video, or other multimedia outputs.
-The Scott Library Media Creation Lab provides studio spaces, a flexible demo space, a small computing lab, and a sizable collection of loanable equipment for the purpose of creating audio, video, or 3D media.
-Studio spaces include an audio recording booth and a configurable Flex Studio that can support multi-person podcasting, photography, and video creation.
-The Flex Studio also houses unique items such as a lightbox (for object photography), an erasable lightboard (also known as a glass chalkboard), and LED tube lighting.
-The Lab’s loanable equipment includes digital cameras, lenses, tripods, gimbals, lighting, audio recorders and microphones, and VR equipment (mobile Quest units and two permanent VR Rooms equipped with HTC Vive Pro 2 headsets).
+The Making and Media Creation Labs (available at both the Scott Library and the Markham Campus Library) provide studio spaces, a flexible demo space, a small computing lab, a makerspace, and a sizable collection of loanable equipment for the purpose of creating audio, video, or 3D media.
+Studio spaces include an audio recording booths and configurable Flex Studios that can support multi-person podcasting, photography, and video creation.
+The Labs’ loanable equipment includes digital cameras, lenses, tripods, gimbals, lighting, audio recorders and microphones, and VR headsets.

-Researchers are responsible for booking equipment and spaces in advance; access outside the Lab’s regular operating hours can be facilitated under special arrangements.
+Researchers are responsible for booking equipment and spaces in advance; access outside the Labs’ regular operating hours can be facilitated on a cost-recovery basis.

 In-kind value: